-During the summer 2012 site work season, the Pebble Partnership will continue its site tour program to share project updates with stakeholders from across the region and Alaska.
-In the fall, the Pebble Partnership will host region stakeholders at tours of operating mines.
-As the Pebble Project advances toward the completion of a prefeasibility study and preparation for project permitting under NEPA, it is expected that the Pebble Partnership will initiate a broad-based public consultation program to involve stakeholders in the process by which the project is being designed.
-This consultative process is currently expected to begin in 2012.
+During the summer 2012 site work season, twenty-six site tours have been provided to share project updates with stakeholders from across the region and Alaska.
+In addition, the Pebble Partnership continues to host regional stakeholders at tours of operating mines: a tour to the Bingham Canyon Mine in Utah was held in June.
+In order to increase stakeholder understanding of the Pebble Project, the Pebble Partnership has commissioned a National Economic Input Study.
+As the Pebble Project advances toward the completion of a prefeasibility study and preparation for project permitting under NEPA, it is expected that the Pebble Partnership will initiate a broadbased public consultation program to involve stakeholders in the process by which the project is being designed.